 tail head cat sleep

 BUGS

-The framework also needs a mechanism for determining which driver is best for a specific set of algorithms associated with a session.
+The framework needs a mechanism for determining which driver is best for a specific set of algorithms associated with a session.
 Some type of benchmarking is in order here.

+tail head cat sleep